We’re awfully fond of Sesame Street around here.

 These cookies are adapted from a recipe in The Grand Central Baking Book.
 Seriously, I don’t know why this book didn’t garner national attention when it was published.
 It’s absolutely lovely.
 Not only are the recipes solid (and written in ounces, so we can adapt them with gluten-free flours easily!), but the book is strewn with good baking tips.
 I’m re-working my pie crust again based on Piper Davis’ clear instructions for how to tackle the dough.

-Everyone who ate these cookies loved them.
-Everyone.
-Especially Lu.
-We did a lot of biting, then singing.
-“C is for cookie, that’s good enough for me!”
 These cookies are more than good enough for me.
 They have a crisp outer edge, a chewy inside, and the surprise of both milk and bittersweet chocolate on either side of the mouth.
 We think you’ll want to sing about them too.
+We use our gluten-free all-purpose flour here, along with 2 ounces of gluten-free oat flour.
+If you can’t do gluten-free oat flour, then you can use 12 ounces of the all-purpose flour instead.

 Preparing to bake.
 Preheat the oven to 350°.
 Line a baking sheet with parchment paper or a Silpat.